 For others, the question of contact versus non-contact splices comes down to the trustworthiness of the shotcrete applicator.
-“The truth is a really good shotcrete crew could still succeed with contact lap splices,” Peterson says.
+“The truth is an excellent shotcrete crew could still succeed with contact lap splices,” Peterson says.

-Regardless of the types of splices being used, installers should stagger or offset them so they aren’t lumped together in certain areas.
+Regardless of the types of splices being used, installers should stagger or offset them, so they are not lumped together in certain areas.
 This helps preserve the integrity of the concrete.
 Too much steel clustered together can interrupt the material’s integrity.

 Many contractors also recommend that laps not be placed in the corners to avoid congestion of the steel.

 “If it looks like bars are going to start ending in the corners, I tell the guys to just cut them back a few feet, then wrap a bar all the way through the corner, and use a whole bar,” Benedetti says.
 “You end up with a few scrap pieces of steel here and there, but it’s no big deal.”